 SHOCKING FACT:This can happen as many as a few hundred times a night!

 As you can imagine, waking up that often, even for just a microsecond, makes for poor sleep.
-These people wake up in the morning thinking they’ve had plenty of rest, and wondering why they’re still so tired.
+Not spending enough time in a state of prolonged “deep sleep” literally causes mental and physical disabilities!

 No more interrupted rest.
 No more severe snoring.